Vietnam.vn - Nền tảng quảng bá Việt Nam

 Economist Dinh The Hien commented that the interest rate of 4 state-owned banks is around 5%/year, and that of joint-stock banks is from 5-6%/year, which is reasonable in the current context.
 However, according to him, the savings interest rate in the coming time will be difficult and should not be reduced further.

 "This mobilization interest rate is also positive compared to expected inflation, and at the same time helps the lending interest rate to be around 7-9%/year, which is stable.
-Businesses and individuals still want the lending interest rate to be lower, but if so, it will lead to easy lending.
-Businesses must also calculate how to borrow effectively, not borrow and then invest unreasonably.
-This has happened in years with low lending interest rates," Mr. Hien warned, saying that in 2024, there is no reason for interest rates to decrease further because the economy will gradually recover better, so the demand for capital will also increase.
+Businesses and individuals still want the loan interest rate to be lower, but if so, it will lead to easy lending.
+Businesses also have to calculate how to borrow effectively, not borrow and then invest unreasonably.
+This has happened in years with low loan interest rates," Mr. Hien warned, saying that in 2024, there is no reason for interest rates to decrease further because the economy will gradually recover better, so the demand for capital will also increase.
 Banks also need to mobilize capital to meet credit needs for organizations and individuals.

 "The expectation that the mobilization interest rate will remain at 5%/year is reasonable, this level maintained for 5 years will support economic growth.
 With such mobilization interest rate, the bond channel will become attractive again when it has an interest rate of 8-9%/year, because it is about 30% higher than the savings interest rate.
 The two channels of savings and bonds will be counterweights, but bonds are not necessarily more attractive than the savings channel because of the higher risk level," Mr. Hien predicted.